opensearch-project/documentation-website/_dashboards/management/accelerate-external-data.md

     <img src="{{site.url}}{{site.baseurl}}/images/dashboards/add-fields-skipping-index.png" alt="Skipping index add fields" width="700"/>

 2. Select the **Copy Query to Editor** button to apply your skipping index settings.
 3. View the skipping index query details in the table pane and then select the **Run** button.
-Your index is added the left-side navigation menu containing the list of your databases.
-An example is shown in the following image:
+Your index is added to the left-side navigation menu containing the list of your databases.
+An example is shown in the following image.

     <img src="{{site.url}}{{site.baseurl}}/query-workbench-S3.png" alt="Run a skippping or covering index UI" width="700"/>